 Programs of study for both MS and PHD students must include a total of at least 30 hours of coursework.
 MS students are required to take a cumulative total of 12 hours of coursework at the 7000 level or above, excluding research and/or thesis writing.
 PhD students are required to take a cumulative total of 20 hours of coursework at the 8000/9000 levels, excluding research and/or thesis writing.
+Students with an interest in biology education research have two options: (1) they may pursue research in both cellular biology and biology education research, through the CBIO/BER path, or (2) they may solely do biology education research for their thesis or dissertation.
 Note that the Graduate School requires both Doctoral and Master's Students to take 21 hours of classes, excluding research and/or thesis writing.
 Doctoral students who received an MS degree from UGA are required to take 16 hours of coursework at the 8000/9000 levels, excluding research and/or thesis writing.
 These courses comprise the core coursework for our program.
 Students should register for a total of 18 credit hours per semester.